 Litter and litter bins

-Litter is an offence.
-It is unsightly and dangerous to animals.
-The council is responsible for sweeping the streets and removing litter from public areas.
+Creating litter is an offence, as well as being unsightly and dangerous to animals.
+We are responsible for sweeping the streets and removing litter from public areas.

 Littering is an offence